Introduction

 Vehicle Modifications

-To comply with Canadian safety and emissions standards, you might need to modify the vehicle.
-This could include changes to headlights, bumpers, or emissions systems.
+To comply with Provincial safety standards, you might need to modify the vehicle.
+This could include changes to headlights or seatbelts, and conduct any repairs necessary to deem the vehicle fit and safe for on-road use.
 The cost of modifications can vary widely, from a few hundred to several thousand dollars, depending on the vehicle’s requirements.
+This is one of the most crucial parts of Vehicle Import service.

 6. Registration and Licensing